About bone and soft tissue cancers

 As a tertiary training institution, education is a primary focus for Peter Mac.
 During your time at Peter Mac, you will meet health professionals training at varies stages of education.
 Your care will always be delivered under the direct supervision of senior specialist staff.

 The cause of primary bone or soft tissue cancers is unclear, and Peter Mac’s Sarcoma Service has an active basic, translational and clinical research programme and is a leading site for the Australian Sarcoma Study Group.
-Click here to find out more about this research.

 Bone and Soft Tissue Service clinics run at East Melbourne each Wednesday morning.